opendeepracer/pi-gen-ROSpbian/README.md

-# pi-gen
+# pi-gen-ROSpbian

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create ROSpbian images_

+ROSpbian images are Raspbian images with ROS melodic installation.
+Tested on Rapsberry Pi.
+The images are used by the open Deepracer project.

+This is a fork of https://github.com/RPi-Distro/pi-gen

+The documentation below is from pi-gen with a few tweaks
 ## Dependencies

 pi-gen runs on Debian based operating systems.
 Currently it is only supported on